In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 Conclusion

 Believing in misconceptions can lead to wasted time and resources, and not just in SEO.
-When you separate fact from fiction, you can make informed decisions that lead to tangible results.
+Separating fact from fiction allows you to focus your SEO efforts on decisions that yield tangible results.

 If you want to learn more ways to increase your organic traffic, check out these proven SEO tips.